dgraph-io/dgraph-docs/content/graphql/authorization/authorization-overview.md

 * authentication: establishment of identity (who you are)
 * authorization: access permissions (what are you allowed to do)

-### Authentication
+## Authentication

 You can authenticate your users with a cloud service like OneGraph, Firebase or Auth0, use some social sign-in options, or write bespoke authentication code.
 Dgraph's GraphQL implementation is completely flexible about how your app does authentication - instead, it focuses on authorization.

+Dgraph's GraphQL implementation supports both symmetric (secret-based) and asymmetric (public key) encryption.
 The connection between Dgraph and your authentication mechanism can be a JSON Web Key URL (JWK URL) or a signed JSON Web Token (JWT).
 For example, you can provide Dgraph with the public key of the JWT signer (such as Firebase or Auth0) and Dgraph trusts JWTs signed by the corresponding private key.

 {{% notice "tip" %}}
 To learn more about adding JWTs from a third-party JWT signer to your app, see [Auth0 Authentication]({{< relref "graphql/todo-app-tutorial/todo-auth0-jwt" >}}) or [Firebase Authentication]({{< relref "graphql/todo-app-tutorial/todo-firebase-jwt" >}}). {{% /notice %}}

 #### `Dgraph.Authorization` parameters